Ein Rogel: Bir Ayyub

+Israeli geographer, Zev Vilnay, brings down an etymological account of the Arabic name Bir Ayyub, reporting in the name of the Jewish traveler, Moshe Yerushalmi, who visited Palestine in circa 1765 that there was a well-established tradition amongst Jews in the city that the original name of the well was called Be'er Yoav (Eng. 'well of Joab').
+Moshe Yerushalmi wrote in his book, "The Ishmaelites say that it is Bir Ayyub ('the well of Job'), but they do not know, nor do they understand, that it is the 'well of Joab' (Heb.
+Yoav), for thus is the received tradition by the people of Israel, generation after generation, but the gentiles have reversed the letters."

 Well of Nehemiah or Well of Fire

 It is also known as the Well of Nehemiah, or Puteus ignis (well of fire), in reference to the location in which the sacred fire was hidden during the Jewish captivity in 2 Macc. i.
 19-22.
+This name started in the 16th century.

 Description

 Robinson, during his tour of Palestine in 1838, describes Bir Ayoub (Job's Well) as being "a very deep well, of an irregular quadrilateral form, walled up with large squared stones, terminating above in an arch on one said, and apparently of great antiquity.
 There is a small rude building over it, furnished with one or two large troughs."
 The well, he said, went down to a depth of 125 ft.

 A water plant was established near Bir Ayoub, which involved large expenses and a lot of labor.
 A canal was hewn in the rock, 2 meters high and 0.5 to 1 meter wide.
 The conduit is more than 600 meters long and passes under the western side of the stream channel at a depth of 23 to 30 meters below the surface.
 The place can be reached by a staircase that is interrupted in some places.
 It appears that the purpose of this conduit was to store the water flowing between the layers of limestone.